 A space may also be a permit-required confined space if it has a hazardous atmosphere, the potential for engulfment or suffocation, a layout that might trap a worker through converging walls or a sloped floor, or any other serious safety or health hazard.

 Fatal Incidents

-Confined space hazards in crawl spaces and attics have led to worker deaths.
-Several tragic incidents in crawl spaces and attics have included:
+Confined space hazards in pits have led to worker deaths.
+Several tragic incidents included: